 Black Strobe: The French Electro-Rock Architects

-Black Strobe is the pioneering French electronic music project masterminded by producer and DJ Arnaud Rebotini.
-Emerging from the Parisian underground, the act is best known for its genre-blending sound and its critically acclaimed 2007 debut album, "Burn Your Own Church," which solidified their reputation as a major force in the international electro-rock scene.
+Black Strobe is the French electronic music project masterminded by producer and DJ Arnaud Rebotini.
+Emerging from the Parisian underground, the act is best known for their 2007 debut album "Burn Your Own Church," a fusion of rock energy and electronic precision that became a cult classic and charted across Europe.

 Early career